sigalgrabois/mGenes/README.md

 ## About the Project

-LevHai Parser version 2.4 processes Partek analysis output files, converting them into comprehensive CSV reports with genotype data for each sample.
+LevHai Parser version 2.4 processes initial variant analysis output files, converting them into comprehensive CSV reports with genotype data for each sample.

 ## How to Use - Developer